rizac/eGSIM/README.md

-The next two sections will describe how to store new data (regionalizations and flatfiles) that will be made available in eGSIM with the `egsim_init` command (see [Complete DB reset](#Complete-DB-reset) for details)
+The next two sections will describe how to store new data (regionalizations and flatfiles) that will be made available in eGSIM with the `egsim-init` command (see [Complete DB reset](#Complete-DB-reset) for details)

 <!--